MikeSmithLabTeam/particletracker/docs/source/rstfiles/gettingstarted.rst

 How do you start?
 =================
+Test

-If you installed the executable you can skip to "Building a tracking project"
+If you installed the bundled software start the gui by double clicking the executable in the particletracker folder after that you can skip to "Building a tracking project" below.

-The place to start is with the track_gui() function which is contained in the ParticleTracker.
+If you installed the python version, the place to start is with the track_gui() function which is contained in the ParticleTracker.
-To start the tracking gui you simply need to run the following very simple script.
+To start the tracking gui you need to  run the following very simple script within your conda environment (see installation).

 .. code-block:: python